Innovation and Design Hub

 Kathy Brandon, Middle School STEAM

 Kathy has transformed the Middle School STEAM curriculum at AIM since her arrival in 2018 and is the creator of Sylvia's STEAM Dream Mobile lab which provides STEAM learning to students at schools throughout Philadelphia.
-Kathy has been an educator for 27 years and has a Masters in Education, focused on literacy.
-Kathy is passionate about getting literature into the hands of all students.
+With 27 years of experience as an educator and a Masters in Education, Kathy's Design thinking classes focus on solving real world problems through creativity and empathy.

 Kyle DiTieri, Upper School STEAM & FRC Robotics Coach